samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 The benchmark flagged three challenge areas:

-1. **Village resolution (18.9% of records).** Province, city, and district are correct, but the village is wrong or empty.
-The worst part: in the benchmark, a wrong village came back with **90% confidence and status VALID**.
+1. **Subdistrict resolution (18.9% of records).** Province, city, and district are correct, but the subdistrict is wrong or empty.
+The worst part: in the benchmark, a wrong subdistrict came back with **90% confidence and status VALID**.
 The engine was confidently wrong.
-2. **Ambiguous city/regency names (23.6%).** Many names are shared across provinces.
+2. **Ambiguous city names (23.6%).** Many names are shared across provinces.
 Bandung, Sukasari, Sukarasa.
 "JL.
 GATOT SUBROTO NO.86 BANDUNG" resolved to **Bandung, Kabupaten Tulungagung, Jawa Timur**.
 A real kecamatan Bandung in a different province.
 3. **Road-level data (20.8%).** Street names are recognized but not resolved.
 Roads are not part of the reference dataset.

 ## What the benchmark taught me

-The 90% confident wrong village case exposed a structural bug, not a tuning issue.
+The 90% confident wrong subdistrict case exposed a structural bug, not a tuning issue.
 The status logic stamps **VALID** based on province + city + district. **It never checks the subdistrict.** So the engine can be fully confident about a location whose weakest level is wrong or missing.
-It has no way to doubt the village.
+It has no way to doubt the subdistrict.

 The Bandung case exposed the second bug.
 A single "Bandung" token can match two levels at once.
 The kecamatan Bandung and the kelurahan Bandung in Tulungagung.
 This increases the matched-level count and the confidence.
 One ambiguous word tricked the scoring.